ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/configure.md

 # Configure Helium

 ## Test Mode
 Chartboost Mediation 1.1.0, previously Helium, introduced a Test Mode method that will allow you to test your partner integrations and get their test ads.
-Please refer to the [Helium Android](https://developers.chartboost.com/docs/mediation-android-configure-helium#test-mode) and [Chartboost Mediation iOS](https://developers.chartboost.com/docs/mediation-ios-configure-helium#test-mode) integration documents on how to enable Test Mode.
+Please refer to the [Chartboost Mediation Android](https://developers.chartboost.com/docs/mediation-android-configure-helium#test-mode) and [Chartboost Mediation iOS](https://developers.chartboost.com/docs/mediation-ios-configure-helium#test-mode) integration documents on how to enable Test Mode.

 ## COPPA
 COPPA Settings can be configured utilizing the following method: